 Wisdom herself declares, “He who finds me finds life and gains favor from the Almighty.”
 (Proverbs 8:35)

 Divisions and schisms

-Even at that very moment when Jesus was speaking, He was able to give spiritual life to dead souls.
-Attend to what He said in the 25th verse: “I assure you: An hour is coming, and is now here, when the dead will hear the voice of the Son of God, and those who hear will live.”
+Even as He spoke those words, Jesus was infusing spiritual life into lifeless souls.
+Consider His words in verse 25: “I assure you: An hour is coming, and is now here, when the dead will hear the voice of the Son of God, and those who hear will live.”